Meet our CHC Core Faculty

 UO Senate Leadership and Service Award for Officers of Administration; Faculty Excellence in Undergraduate Advising Award

-Associate Dean of Undergraduate Studies; Senior Lecturer of Anthropology
+Associate Dean of Undergraduate Studies; Teaching Professor of Archaeology and Anthropology

 Department: Clark Honors College